How to Stop Saying ‘I’m Broke!’ and Actually Fix It

 Learning things like gratitude can help to adjust your mindset.
-Start your day with meditation or listing ten items you are grateful for.
+Start your day with money affirmations, meditation, or listing ten items you are grateful for.

 More importantly, stop saying, “I’m broke.”
 Have you ever heard the suggestion that how you speak to your kids becomes their inner voice?
 The same goes for you.
 If you’re constantly negative or telling yourself that you’re broke, don’t understand money, or will never get ahead, it’s impossible to break out of that mold.